• Skip to primary navigation

 • In the crock of a slow cooker, combine the punch, apple juice, and water.
 Add the tea bags and 1 orange sliced as well as the cranberries, cinnamon sticks, and cloves.
 Cover and turn on HIGH for 2 hours or LOW for 4 hours.

-2 cups Trader Joe's Winter Wassail Punch, 2 cups apple juice, 4 cups water, 4 Good Earth Sweet & Spicy Tea bags, 2 oranges, ½ cup fresh cranberries, 3 cinnamon sticks, 10 whole cloves
+2 cups fruit juice blend, 2 cups apple juice, 4 cups water, 4 Good Earth Sweet & Spicy Tea bags, 2 oranges, ½ cup fresh cranberries, 3 cinnamon stick, 10 whole cloves

 • Serve with the second orange, sliced, for garnish.